 This prickly pear cactus is one of two populations found in Canada.
 It grows in the open savannah.

 I’d like to be involved in landscape restoration work, as a botanist/ecologist and simply as a person who likes mucking about planting things.
-It’s also something we need to do within our cities, not just “unproductive” agricultural field or pasture or land lying “disused.”
-But on a plus note: land lying disused will revert to ecological use!
+It’s also something we need to do within our cities, not just “unproductive” agricultural field or pasture or land lying “disused” (by us).
+Land lying disused will revert to ecological use.
+Look to the end of this blog post for an example!

 And on the last morning, this mother robin was feeding a brood of four chicks in a nest she made in a sign on a park building: